fboender/scriptform/README.md

 ### Configuration

-Scriptform provides init script to automatically start Scriptform at boot time.
+Scriptform provides init scripts to automatically start Scriptform at boot time.
 These are not installed by default.
 You can find init scripts for Debian / Ubuntu at `/usr/share/doc/scriptform/scriptform.init.d_debian` and for Redhat / Centos at `/usr/share/doc/scriptform/scriptform.init.d_debian`.

 To install the init script: